 Young people who missed out on their HPV vaccine at school, including:

-Gay, bisexual, and other men who have sex with men, up to and including 45 years of age.
+Gay, bisexual, and other men who have sex with men, from the age of 18 years up to and including 45 years of age.

 Total Dose